dedickinson/community/tutorials/deploy-dependency-track/index.md

 Whilst the tutorial tackled several aspects to setup and configuration, a production roll-out needs to consider a number of additional aspects, including:

-- _Keeping your container images up to date_: We grabbed a copy of the Dependency Track images from Docker Hub and set them up in Artifact Registry with container scanning.
+- _Keeping your container images up to date_: You grabbed a copy of the Dependency Track images from Docker Hub and set them up in Artifact Registry with container scanning.
 Make sure you track new releases of Dependency Track and also consider how to keep your container images updated.
-- _Consider your GKE deployment_: The tutorial provided a set of good practices such as workload identity, Cloud SQL Proxy and private clusters.
+- _Consider your GKE deployment_: The tutorial provided a set of good practices such as workload identity, Cloud SQL Auth Proxy and private clusters.
 There's more to do for a production instance and you'll want to plan out aspects such as network setup and how you serve the client and API to your organization.
+  Don't forget to review [Access to cluster endpoints](https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept#overview) to determine if public access to the Kubernetes control plane can be disabled.
 - _Review all permissions_: Some of the tutorial configuration needs tightening up for a long-term production service.
 For example, review the Cloud SQL user as it has very broad access that can be reduced.
+- _Review the Cloud SQL configuration_: Consider aspects such as [automated backups](https://cloud.google.com/sql/docs/postgres/backup-recovery/backing-up)and the resources (memory and vCPU) of the underlying virtual machine.
 - _Set up access_: Consider how users will access the system - Dependency Track [supports OIDC](https://docs.dependencytrack.org/getting-started/openidconnect-configuration/) -
   saving you from managing authentication in the Dependency Track service.
   You might also wish to explore [Identity Aware Proxy](https://cloud.google.com/iap) for remote access to the system.
+- _Rotate API keys regularly_: Dependency Track uses API keys for access to the API Server (such as from Cloud Build).
+Ensure that these keys are rotated regularly.
 - _Utilise security and operations services_: Consider tools such as [Cloud Armor](https://cloud.google.com/armor) and Google Cloud's [Operations Suite](https://cloud.google.com/products/operations) for the